Merathilis/ElvUI_MerathilisUI/README_TUKUI.txt

 Many Features can be disabled in the MerathilisUI Options.

 [b][size=160][color=orange]Credits[/color][/size][/b]:
-A big big thanks goes to Benik who make this possible.
-He helped me so much, give him some Love <3 Elv, DarthPredator, Blazeflack, Azilroka and all AddOn Authors who inspired me and for their amazing work.
+A big big thanks goes to [url=https://www.tukui.org/forum/memberlist.php?mode=viewprofile&u=51]Benik[/url] who make this possible.
+He helped me so much, give him some Love <3
+Elv, DarthPredator, Blazeflack, Azilroka and all AddOn Authors who inspired me and for their amazing work.

 A special thank to: [color=#00AA00][url=https://www.tukui.org/forum/memberlist.php?mode=viewprofile&u=1201]RZ_DIGITAL[/color][/url] for making the Logo.